papatangosierra/serifu/README.md

 Backticks (```) currently have no special meaning in Serifu.
 However, placing text between backticks may eventually be used as a way to mark words or phrases as special terminology—i.e., terms that the parser can identify to include on an automatically-generated style sheet.
 The backticks themselves would not be present in the lettered text.
 For future compatibility, the Serifu author recommends avoiding using backticks in scripts.

-## The Reasoning Behind Sources and Styles
+## The Reasoning Behind Origins and Styles

 Serifu is a set of deliberately minimal conventions for specifying the text that is meant to appear on a page of a comic book.
 It has its roots in the workflow of manga translation, but its rules are general enough to be applicable to anything recognizable as a comic book.

 Arguably, the order of Pages, Panels, and Lines alone could be enough for a letterer to understand which pieces of text go where.
 Specifying which character is speaking, however, adds another piece of information that the letterer can use to infer text placement.
 This also makes the script considerably more readable as a standalone document.

 Associating lines of text with the characters speaking them also allows scripts to be treated as data in a way conventional word processing documents can't be.
-With Serifu, it's trivial to constrain a search to lines only spoke by a particular character, which can be very useful during the translation or editorial processes of long series.
+With Serifu, it's possible to constrain a search to lines only spoke by a particular character, which can be very useful during the translation or editorial processes of long series.
 The information in a Serifu document can also easily be the beginning of an automatically generated stylesheet.

 A letterer's job is to place the text in art, and for every piece of text they place, a question must be answered: "Where does this text go, and what should it look like?"
-Serifu's Sources and Styles are meant to make it easy for the script writer or translator to answer this question ahead of time.
+Serifu's Origins and Styles are meant to make it easy for the script writer or translator to answer this question ahead of time.

-The notional goal is this: When a letterer loads a Serifu document into their design software, they will have a way to associate Sources and Styles specified in the script with design parameters (fonts, weights, sizes, etc) appropriate for the comic's presentation.
-Then whenever a piece of text with a given Serifu Source or Style is placed, it will automatically be given the appropriate font, etc.
+The  goal is this: When a letterer loads a Serifu document into their design software, they will have a way to associate Origins and Styles specified in the script with design parameters (fonts, weights, sizes, etc) appropriate for the comic's presentation.
+Then whenever a piece of text with a given Origin or Style is placed, it will automatically be given the appropriate font, etc.

 This means that the Serifu Style of `/Thought` can be associated with e.g. 14pt WildWords Italics, and once this association is created, _every_ text line with a `/Thought` Style will automatically be set in 14pt WildWords Italics.
 This, along with the quick text placement Serifu enables, removes much of the repetitive gruntwork involved in lettering, leaving the letterer more time to focus on the aspects of their work that require human judgement and taste.